stacklane/docs/🗄/Article/models/fields.md

 # Default

 Every non-embedded model type is pre-defined with a unique `id`, plus `created` and `modified` timestamp fields.
 These are automatically managed.
-They are available before persisting.
+All are available before persisting.

 # Primitives